cpfeiffer325/rails-user-registration/README.md

 Assignment to build a user registration app that also sends notifications on registration

 ## CRITERIA
-- Have a User Registration form requiring email and password
+- Have a User Registration form requiring email and password DONE
 - When a User registers themselves, perform two side effects:
   - Send them an email confirmation message
   - Store their Gravatar URL